-We’ve rounded up 7 of the things your little one might say to you and what they may mean in the context of the COVID-10 pandemic.
+We’ve rounded up 7 of the things your child might say to you and what they may mean in the context of the current pandemic.

 ‘I’m bored, I have nothing to play with!’